How do I register to attend an IPU Assembly?

 Where do I leave non-official documentation for other delegations’ information?

-All delegations are entitled to leave non-official material on the tables reserved for this purpose, at the Assembly venue.
+All delegations are entitled to leave non-official material on the tables reserved for this purpose at the Assembly venue.
+See the App for more information.